Theoadu/youtube-meta-generator-openai/ReadMe.md

 # Project Title

-A Simple App using OpenAI's chat completion and image generation features.
+A Simple App using OpenAI's chat completion and image generation features to generate a YouTube meta data and tags given a title.
+It also generates images based on desciption provided.

 The app has two inputs one of which accepts a YouTube Title and then it generates some meta data for that title with some tags